 An interesting trip down memory lane.

-In 2023 UVA turns twenty‑two years old!
+In 2024 UVA turns twenty‑three years old!
 From its early days UVA has grown, has always led with key innovations,

 and continues to reinvent itself to keep current with the trends and interests of its member pilots and the